JuanGonz56/Depth-Note/README.md

 ## Overview

-Depth Annotations transforms traditional 2D web annotation into a multi-dimensional experience by introducing depth layers and 3D spatial concepts to browser-based content marking.
+Depth Note transforms traditional 2D web annotation into a multi-dimensional experience by introducing depth layers and 3D spatial concepts to browser-based content marking.
 This project explores how depth perception and layered interfaces can enhance user interaction with digital content.

 ## Key Features